io-panic/events-management/backend/README.md

 > npm install

-Then :
+Then (for development, auto reload) :

 > npm run dev

-Once ready to package :
+Or start server conventional wayn:

-> npm run build
+> npm start

 Files will be available in the 'dist' folder